GMiS Frequently Asked Questions

 All GMiS scholarship recipients must attend the GMiS Conference.
 If there is an extenuating circumstance that prevents scholars from attending the conference, those instances will be handled on a case-by-case basis.

 No. As a GMiS Scholar, your conference registration fee is complimentary.
 Registration includes lodging and meals.
-Lodging is four students to a room with two beds.
+Each student will have their own room.

 No. As a GMiS Scholar, your travel expenses to the GMiS Conference will be arranged by Great Minds in STEM™.